meteostat/dev/src/guide.md

 # Introduction

-Meteostat is an open platform which provides **free access** to weather and climate statistics for **non-commercial purposes**.
+Meteostat is one of the largest vendors of open weather and climate data.
+Access long-term time series of thousands of weather stations and integrate Meteostat data into your products, applications and workflows.
+Thanks to our free data policy, Meteostat is an ideal source for research and educational projects.

 ::: tip Donation
-Help Meteostat provide free weather and climate data by becoming a [Patron](https://www.patreon.com/meteostat) or donating via [PayPal](https://paypal.me/meteostat).
+Help Meteostat provide free weather and climate data by donating via [PayPal](https://paypal.me/meteostat).
 :::

 ## Our Services